ppgco/ppg-core-js-sdk/README.md

 <small><sup>1</sup> - webpush doesn't support silent messages due to Push API implementation</small>

 If `foreignId` field was passed with `receiver` then it will also included in event in message.

+### How to use with bundlers (tsc, webpack, parcel, etc)

+This package should compile well with all bundlers.
+If you have any issues please give us feedback in Issues section.

+Full example how to subscribe for notifications in directory [browser bundle example](/examples/browser/bundled/)

 ### How to generate vapid keys to configure Client SDK?
 ```bash